B1 · IntermediateEnglish

 1. What the Present Perfect Continuous Shows

-• Ongoing activity: Action that started in the past and may still be happening
+• actions that started in the past and are still continuing (often to emphasize duration)

 Examples:

-• “I have been studying English for two hours.” → The action started two hours ago and may still be happening.
+• “I have been studying English for two hours.” → The action started two hours ago and is still continuing now (or the speaker is focusing on the two-hour duration).

 • “She has been working in this company since 2020.” → She started in 2020 and is still working there.